UWFormulaN/Compteam-101/Linux-CommandLine-101.md

 # Linux and Command 101

 ## Summary
-If you'd rather not look at or listen to my babbling the folowing Video does a great job at providing info quickly, effectively and goes more in depth.
+If you'd rather not look at or listen to my babbling the following Video does a great job at providing info quickly, effectively and goes more in depth.
 (WARNING COMEDY)

 [Linux Video](https://www.youtube.com/watch?v=LKCVKw9CzFo&t=29s)